-The kernels of Chinese chestnuts are sweeter than those of the common and the raw chestnuts can be eaten or cooked like potatoes.
+The kernels of Chinese chestnuts are sweeter than those of the common ones, and the raw chestnuts can be eaten or cooked like potatoes.
 Making them an excellent choice for sweet and savory dishes.

 🌰 Japanese Chestnuts

 The Japanese chestnut (Castanea crenata), sometimes called Korean or Manchurian chestnut, is native to Japan, Korea, northeastern China, and far eastern Russia.
-This type of nut has been cultivated since ancient times for its edible chestnuts nuts as well as its timber—it produces one of the hardest woods known to man.
+This type of nut has been cultivated since ancient times for its edible chestnut nuts as well as its timber—it produces one of the hardest woods known to man.